Observability

 Metrics

-You can view the collected metrics via the Spring Actuator endpoint: http://localhost:8080/actuator/metrics
+You can view the collected metrics in any metrics tool (like Prometheus)

 The system produces the following key metrics: